marksabelita/sample-app/README.md

 # Installing and running the application

-This project requires Docker to be installed in your local machine to run install and run the Postgres database.
+This project requires Docker to be installed in your local machine to install and run the Postgres database.

 Please check the docker installation page to install the docker based on your OS.